spruceUI/spruceOS/README.md

   - N64/DC/Naomi/PSP/Saturn:

     -Consider these "BONUS".
 If any games play and you enjoy it, GREAT!
 Do not expect these systems to run smooth.
 Again...
 Bonus!

-## News
-The release of the Miyoo Flip has us excited!
-We are working on spruceOS 4.0 that will be multi platform!
-One SD card with our software will boot/play on the Miyoo A30, Flip, Trimui Brick and Smart Pro.
-[Gogamegeek.com](https://www.gogamegeek.com/) as well as Miyoo themselves has kindly sent us a few units.
-Expect updates on our progress "soon"!

 ## Interested in being a tester, or just hanging out?
 To provide feedback and speak with the development team please join our Discord server by clicking on the image below or using [this link](https://discord.gg/KjR5uMQQt9)